Get

 You can play an important role in increasing climate resilience in a way that works for you.

 Community members, especially those who have been historically excluded and are most at risk, have been and will continue to be centered in the Resilient Northeastern NJ process.
-The Faces of Resilience series and art projects, which are currently under development, elevate the experiences of community leaders who dedicate their time to increasing resilience and improving their communities.
-The art projects will involve interactive murals in public spaces in each of the four cities that highlight the Faces of Resilience.
+The Faces of Resilience series and art projects, which are highlighted below, elevate the experiences of community leaders who dedicate their time to increasing resilience and improving their communities.
+Through interactive murals in public spaces across the region that are integrated with the Faces of Resilience series, the projects have provided opportunities for community members to engage around resilience and build awareness about climate change issues through art.

 Diversity, Equity, and Inclusion